Shifts on trees versus classical shifts in chain recurrence: The invertible case

 \section{The invertible case}

 In this section we construct an invertible counterexample for Question~\ref{Q:main}, hence completing the proof of Theorem~\ref{The:main}.
-This example is highly inspired in the relatively simple weighted shift previously considered in Section~\ref{Sec_3:non-invertible}, but in this case we are going to explore the maximum generality on the possible parameters that we can choose to construct this invertible operator.
+This example is highly inspired by the weighted shift considered in Section~\ref{Sec_3:non-invertible}, but in this case we are going to explore a bit more the possible parameters that we can choose to construct such an invertible operator.
+Our counterexample in this section can be seen as a backward shift on a directed graph, instead than on a directed tree, as noticed by the anonymous reviewer.
+This class of operators has been considered in \cite{BaranovLiPa2023_arXiv}, and every continuous linear operator on a Banach space with a Schauder basis can be seen as a backward shift on a directed graph (see \cite[Remark~7.3]{BaranovLiPa2023_arXiv}).

 Before starting the construction we would like to remark that weighted shifts on directed trees cannot be used to achieve an invertible counterexample for Question~\ref{Q:main}.
 Indeed, if we consider a directed tree $(V,E)$ with a vertex $v \in V$ having more than one children (that is, if $(v,u)$ and $(v,w)$ belong to the set of directed edges $E$ for two different vertices $u\neq w \in V$), then any weighted backward shift on $V$ is not an injective operator.
 This trivial observation shows that the only invertible shifts acting on directed trees (as defined in Definition~\ref{Def:shifts}) are the classical weighted backward shifts on the unrooted tree $\ZZ$ and, as we show in Section~\ref{Sec_5:classical}, one cannot solve Question~\ref{Q:main} with these operators because a classical (unilateral or bilateral) weighted backward shift is a chain recurrent operator as soon as it admits a non-zero chain recurrent vector (see Theorem~\ref{The:classical} and Corollary~\ref{Cor:classical} below).